pwtail/readme/README.md

 **The plans**

 The blocker now is the absence of any async database backends in django.
-But that is not much work.
+But that is not much work to add one.
 The first database driver supported will be [psycopg](https://github.com/psycopg/psycopg).
 The sync backend for that driver is [almost](https://github.com/django/django/pull/15687) merged.